 Both tourist tickets, of 1 day or 10 day, allows the access to different archeological sites around Cusco, and Sacred Valley.
 This is the best way to visit all the archeological sites of the region and the Sacred Valley.
 Most of the main archeological sites are not accessible for free.

-The general ticket allows you over the next 10 days to enter16 archeological and cultural sites in Cusco, the south valley and the Sacred Valley.
+The general ticket allows you to enter 16 archeological and cultural sites over the next 10 days in Cusco, the south valley and the Sacred Valley.
 The price of this ticket is 130 soles (about US $40) and is valid for 10 days.
 This is the cheapest and most convenient way to plan to see different sites in a few days.
 The cost for students under 25 (with the presentation of a valid ISIC card) and for teenagers under 18 (with the presentation of an identity card) is 70 soles (US $20).
 Children under 11 are free.

 Here is a list of sites where you can use your Boleto Touristico:

 Note : The entrance ticket to the main archeological sites like Sacsaywaman, Pisac, Ollantaytambo,Chinchero,Tipón and Moray cannot be sold individually; you must buy the Boleto turístico to visit them.
 You can get it in Avenida el Sol nearby Peru office or at the time you enter the first site that you are visiting.
 YOU MUST PAY IN SOLES, NO CREDIT CARD OR US DOLLARS ARE ACCEPTED.